School profile Verified 2 June 2026

 Pass mark note

 Lincolnshire's qualification standard is a total standardised score of 220.
-Standardisation includes age and qualification does not guarantee a place at KEVIGS.
+Standardisation includes age; qualification does not guarantee a place.

-KEVIGS uses Lincolnshire's qualification standard and then applies the school's oversubscription criteria.
+Lincolnshire qualification is required before the published oversubscription criteria are applied.
 Reaching the qualifying standard does not guarantee a place.

 Oversubscription and eligibility